-An Atlanta premises liability lawyer from Bader Scott Injury Lawyers knows the ins and outs of Georgia’s premises liability laws.
+Bader Scott Injury Lawyers know the ins and outs of Georgia’s premises liability laws.
 We can help you understand your case and possibly develop a claim that allows us to show how the property owner acted negligently and is, therefore, legally accountable for your injuries and other harm.

 There are several steps to proving this type of case.
 First, we will need to show that the property owner owed you a duty of care.
 Georgia has several laws in place related to who can hold the property owner liable following an injury on their property.
 This includes the following:

 - Under O.C.G.A § 51-3-1, invitees on the property are owed a duty of care.